heyWest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference=olleh hello - sets the mode of the file hello the same as the file olleh

 mkdir -m 751 my_dir -creates a directory called my_dir with permissions 751 in the working directory

+chgrp school hello - changes the group owner to school for the file hello